TinkMingKing/siyuan-plugins-index/README.md

 # Changelog

+- Version 1.1.3
+  - Support tab interface settings
 - Version 1.1.1
-  - Fixed a bug.
-If it is not working, please try to manually delete the configuration folder of the plugin `siyuan-plugins-index` located under `\data\storage\petal`
+  - Fixed a bug
 - Version 1.1.0
   - Added support for setting whether to insert the icon
   - Cleaned up the code